 For many websites, creating a website version for each resolution and new device would be impossible, or at least impractical.
 So how are you expected to keep up with the ever-growing list of screen sizes and then ensure that you build your site to echo each screen resolution and device?

 Well, HostGator recommends that you integrate key design features when designing your website.
 Here are some of these key design features that are worth considering when designing a responsive website:

-- Make information people look for easier to find
+- Make information people look for more accessible

 - Limit the use of bothersome pop-ups